All your questions answered!

 If however you have any questions during that time, or wish to attend an information event, please do not hesitate to contact us.

 Yes, but we would ask for you, or your partner if you are in a relationship, to be at home with the child for on average 9-12 months after they move in with you.
 When there are two adopters it is possible for this to be shared, provided the arrangements are based on the child’s best interests.

 I have children already, can I still adopt?

 Yes – we would need to consider the age of your own children to ensure that there is an appropriate age gap between them and an adopted child.
-This is normally a minimum of around 2 years and more commonly the gap is greater than this.
+This is normally a minimum of at least 2 years.
 We recognise that all children are different so we will discuss this with you.
 We usually recommend that the adopted child is the youngest child in the family.